ppy/osu-wiki/wiki/Help_Centre/en.md

 #### My username has been changed back/reverted!

-**We only force username reverts for inappropriate usernames.**
+**We only force username reverts for usernames we deem inappropriate or abusive.**

-If you find your recent namechange has been undone, it may be because the username you changed to was abusive or inappropriate.
-We will not perform the change again, even if we requested, but if you purchased it on the store, we'll offer a free change for you.
+If you find your recent namechange has been undone, it may be because the username you changed to was abusive, inappropriate, or considered offensive.
+We will not perform the change again even if requested, but if you purchased it on the store, we will offer a free change to replace it.

 If the change was done with the free change that comes with a supporter tag, we cannot offer to change it again.